 What is a subcardioid/wide cardioid microphone?
 A subcardioid (aka wide cardioid) microphone has a polar pattern that resembles the midway point between an omnidirectional and cardioid pattern.
-It is unidirectional (most sensitive to on-axis sounds) but will also pick up sounds from every other direction with clarity (though with less amplitude).
+It is unidirectional (most sensitive to on-axis sounds) but will also pick up sound with clarity from every direction (though with less amplitude).

-In this in-depth article, we’ll discuss the subcardioid/wide cardioid microphone polar pattern in great detail in order to answer any questions you may have about subcardioid microphones!
+In this in-depth article, we'll discuss the subcardioid/wide cardioid microphone polar pattern in great detail to answer any questions you may have about subcardioid microphones!

 The Subcardioid Polar Pattern

 A picture is worth a thousand words.
 Let's start with a diagram of the cardioid microphone polar pattern: